At a glance

-An ear hematoma (also known as aural hematoma) is a localised pocket of blood which has formed due to the rupture of a blood vessel within the ear.
-When this occurs, blood becomes trapped between the periochondrium and the underlying cartilage.
+An ear hematoma (aural hematoma, cauliflower ear) is a localised pocket of blood which has formed due to the rupture of a blood vessel within the pinna (ear flap)

 The ear flap is composed of three layers.

-Trauma to the skin which leads to the rupture of blood vessels is the underlying cause which may be due to scratching, blunt force or head shaking.
-The skin and fur on the ears is extremely thin, making the underlying blood vessels more vulnerable to damage than on other areas of the body protected by a thicker layer of fur and skin.
-Once a blood vessel breaks, blood leaks into the surrounding tissue.
+Trauma to the skin, which leads to the rupture of blood vessels is the underlying cause which may be due to scratching, blunt force or head shaking.
+The skin and fur on the ears are extremely thin, making the underlying blood vessels more vulnerable to damage than on other areas of the body protected by a thicker layer of fur and skin.
+Once a blood vessel breaks blood leaks into the surrounding tissue.

 Ear hematomas are extremely painful and require prompt veterinary attention.

-Needle aspiration: The simplest method is to use a needle to remove the fluid from the ear and then flush the ear with saline to clear any blood clots.
-Cortisone may then be injected into the ear.
-This method is best for small hematomas only.
-This method isn’t always effective and it is very common for the hematoma to return within a day or so.
+- Punch biopsy technique: The simplest method is to use a skin biopsy punch to remove the fluid from the pinna and then flush with saline to clear any blood clots.
+Cortisone may then be injected into the pinna.
+This method is best for small hematomas only and isn’t always effective; it is very common for the hematoma to return within a day or so.

-Incision and drainage: Larger hematomas require surgical treatment.
-Typically this involves making an incision and draining the fluid and blood clots from the ear.
+- Surgical technique (incision and drainage): Larger hematomas require surgical treatment.
+Typically this involves making either a straight or an S-shaped incision and draining the fluid and blood clots from the pinna.
 The incision will either be left partially open to allow for drainage of any fluids that may continue to leak or he may place a drain in the ear.
 He may either place multiple sutures in the ear and or bandage the ear to prevent further damage, allow the underlying tissues to re-adhere and avoid the hematoma recurring.
 Your cat will be given pain relief for the first 24-48 hours after surgery.
-An Elizabethan collar may be necessary to prevent your cat from scratching the ear as it heals.
+An Elizabethan collar may be necessary to prevent your cat from scratching the area.
 The sutures and bandages will need to be removed 2-3 weeks after surgery.

 Finding and treating the underlying cause of the itching/scratching that leads to the hematoma will also be necessary.
 This may include eliminating parasites, treating infections with daily ear cleaning as well as antibiotics and finding/eliminating allergies.

-The image above is a rescue cat who has clearly had an ear hematoma at some point in her past.
-Note the flattened and distorted appearance to her ear.
+The image above is a rescue cat who has had an ear hematoma at some point in her past.
+Note the flattened and distorted appearance to her pinna.

-Do not attempt to burst an ear hematoma at home.
-An ear hematoma is extremely painful, and this surgery should be performed under sedation, in a sterile environment.
-Trying to handle a cat who is already in pain is going to be stressful to the cat and there is a high probability you will be injured in the process.
-The skin acts as a protective barrier between the outside world and the inner body, any time you lance or pierce the skin, you introduce bacteria, resulting in an infection or abscess.
+Ear hematomas are extremely painful, do not attempt to rupture one at home.
+Surgery must be performed under sedation, in a sterile environment to reduce the chance of introducing bacteria to the site.
+Trying to handle a cat who is already in pain is going to be stressful to the cat, and there is a high probability you will be injured in the process.
+The skin acts as a protective barrier between the outside world and the inner body, any time you lance or pierce the skin, you introduce bacteria, which can lead to an infection or abscess.

 Waiting for the body to reabsorb the blood can take weeks, and as ear hematomas are so painful, it prolongs the suffering of your cat.
 Also, as the perichondrium has separated from the underlying cartilage, it is no longer receiving a blood supply, which can cause it to die.
 When this occurs, fibrous tissue develops over the tissue causing disfigurement known as ‘cauliflower ear’.
-This is why it is extremely important to seek veterinary attention if your cat develops an ear hematoma.
+This highlights the importance of veterinary attention if your cat develops an ear hematoma.